Nikki Romney - paintings

 1220 x 800

 As political correctness spreads, shutting down debate and threatening the democratic freedoms prior generations fought and died for, artists, cartoonists, writers - creators generally - are fast becoming an oppressed minority.
+Myself and numerous other artists are now being targeted aggressively.
 This painting features my son Julian as 'The Artist', bound and gagged but bravely eye-balling his detractors.
 The musical connection is to The Joker Song, from the 2019 movie ("script all your comedy with paper stained in crimson!").
-When folks realise our freedoms are gone - the only one laughing will be the crazy person.

 SOUND OF SILENCE